gadget78/ledger-live-toml-updating/README.md

 No connection (no holes) to your validator or node,

-update every promt from ledger activitiy (via key ledger by default) via the listener.py module
+update every prompt from ledger activity (via key ledger by default) via the listener.py module

 or in timed intervals, by setting 'load-type' within in the update.py file to standalone, and running the update.py direct (instead of listener.py)

 Be more transparent.
-Display your validator info, load, amendments, organization and principle. all Hands free, and automatted
+Display your validator info, load, amendments, organization and principle. all Hands free, and automated

 Works on xrpl mainnet, xahau, testnet